-&lt;sup>14Course Enrollment Policy, adopted by the faculty on October 20, 2016.
+16Full-Time Enrollment policy, adopted by the faculty on November 16, 2017.

-&lt;sup>15Full-Time Enrollment policy, adopted by the faculty on November 16, 2017.
+15Course Enrollment Policy, adopted by the faculty on October 20, 2016.

-B. Entering First-Year Students
+B. Entering First-Year Students17

 Entering first-year students are required to take all of the first-year courses and one elective and cannot register for different courses or fewer hours without permission of the Dean of Students.
 Subject to prerequisites, first year students are required to select a 3-credit elective from the entire curriculum (excluding seminars), provided that individual faculty members can exclude first year students from their upper division courses.